jeremycg/pythoncourse/_posts/2016-03-07-lesson04applied.md

 ---
 layout: post
-title: "Lesson 03 - NumPy and pandas"
+title: "Lesson 04 - NumPy and pandas"
 author: Jeremy
 tags:
- - R&D stream
+ - Applied Statistics stream
 comments: true
 ---
-## Lesson 03 - NumPy and pandas
+## Lesson 04 - NumPy and pandas

 So far we have covered the base Python environment - built in data types and structures, and looked at how we can use Python as a general purpose programming